Pathemari: Soundtrack

 The music was released by Eros Music on 14 September 2015.
 15 Gulf expatriates from Kerala during the Gulf boom were specially invited for the audio launch.

-On 18 September, the first video song "Padiyirangunnu" was released.
-The Hindu included the song "Padiyirangunnu" in their weekend top-five and commented: "Bijibal makes the phenomenally appropriate decision to rope in Hariharan to sing this incredibly soulful melody.
-It seems — given it evokes strong memories of Karnan's ‘Ullathil Nalla Ullam’ — to be set to Chakravakam raga.
-The result is sheer magic, since the mellow tune goes really well with Hariharan's deep, sonorous voice."
+On 18 September, the first video song Padiyirangunnu was released.
+The Hindu included the song Padiyirangunnu in their weekend top-five and commented: "Bijibal makes the phenomenally appropriate decision to rope in Hariharan to sing this incredibly soulful melody.
+It seems — given it evokes strong memories of Karnan's Ullathil Nalla Ullam — to be set to Chakravakam raga.
+The result is sheer magic since the mellow tune goes really well with Hariharan's deep, sonorous voice."

 Release

 After several postponements, on 9 October 2015, the film was released in 64 centers in Kerala.
 The distribution rights were acquired by Eros International, marking their second venture in Malayalam after Life of Josutty.
 The film's premiere in Qatar was held at an event organised by Qubis Events in Doha, during which Malayali emigrants who have been in Qatar for decades were honoured.
-As part of the 100 days celebration, "Pathemari" was re-released in more than 10 theatres in Kerala on 8 January.
+As part of the 100 days celebration, Pathemari was re-released in more than 10 theatres in Kerala on 8 January.
 The distribution rights of Pathemari were brought by Surya TV.

 Plagiarism allegations

-A UAE based NRI Moidutty filed a complaint in the Additional Sessions Court, Eranakulam against the release of the film, stating that the director Salim Ahmed plagiarised his story titled 'Swapnageham'.
+A UAE-based NRI, Moidutty, filed a complaint in the Additional Sessions Court, Eranakulam, against the release of the film, stating that the director Salim Ahmed plagiarised his story titled 'Swapnageham'.
 In July 2015, the release of the film was stayed by the Ernakulam Additional Sessions Court.
-Salim Ahamed reacted to the allegation saying "It is said to be that about three people have come up with similar claims, one from Irikkur, Kannur and another one who has conducted a press conference about it in Muscat."
+Salim Ahamed reacted to the allegation saying "It is said to be that about three people have come up with similar claims, one from Irikkur, Kannur, and another one who has conducted a press conference about it in Muscat."
 The director also pointed out that his debut film Adaminte Makan Abu had also faced similar allegations, but it died down when the movie was released.
-"Pathemari will be felt for each NRI malayalis as their own story, but it is not about a single individual.
+"Pathemari will be felt for each NRI Malayalis as their own story, but it is not about a single individual.
 We will try to solve the plagiarism issue legally," said Salim.
-Later in an interview Salim Ahamed furthermore clarified the issue said: "Upon reading the story for clarification, I could see that the accuser's own work is a plagiarized tale based on the story titled Swapnangalil Ninnu Swapnangalilekku Oru Kabir, written by T V Kochubava, decades ago.
+Later in an interview, Salim Ahamed furthermore clarified the issue and said, "Upon reading the story for clarification, I could see that the accuser's own work is a plagiarized tale based on the story titled Swapnangalil Ninnu Swapnangalilekku Oru Kabir, written by T V Kochubava, decades ago.
 As we pointed it out, the court happened to check it and the observation was included in the final verdict, which was in our favour.
 We are continuing with the case as false allegations were made."